Korean Skincare Guide: Best Ingredients For Acne Prone SkinPosted on 05/11/2018

 [By Biscuits & Makeup] Monday, 5 November 2018

 Acne is a dermatological disorder that no one invited to the party.
 Having acne is never a positive experience; it lowers our confidence and our self-esteem, the way we look at ourselves.
 It is definitely a tricky skin concern to tackle since there are so many different types of acne.
 No two people are exactly alike when it comes to their skin.
 So, this means finding the right combination of treatments will be no easy task to take on alone.
-As our final blog post in our Korean Skincare Guide to Treating Acne series, we’ll be discussing the top 5 ingredients that you need to be looking for in your skincare when it comes to treating acne.
+As our final blog post in our Korean Skincare Guide to Treating Acne series, we’ll be discussing the different acne treatments and the 5 best ingredients for acne prone skin.

 When it comes to acne treatment, the objective is to control, treat and cleanse the acne in the best way possible.
 Once the acne has settled, you then must work on a preventative skincare routine that works best for you and your skin type.
 The tricky thing about all of this is that you need to find the best regimen that will not only prevent new acne from appearing, but also heal the old ones.
 This process in itself can potentially take up to 3 to 8 weeks (to even see results).
 Consistency and diligence are key!

 Before we get into telling you about some amazing and effective ingredients that will help with your acne, you must first completely understand the state of your skin.
 Consider other factors such as your medical condition, your hormone balance, your lifestyle, your endocrine history and so on.
-We go into more detail about this in our previous post.
+We go into more detail about this in our first part of this series; Korean Skincare Guide: Treating Acne.

 Because there are different types of acne, there must be different treatments or alternatives to treat each unique type.
 Over the years, treatment for acne has dramatically changed due to the advancement of skincare technology and the growth of many amazing companies that now have a deeper understanding of acne and how to better treat it.